Spending almost 24 hours in Dawson City, Yukon, was one of the best stops we made on our epic Canada road trip.

-Before we ventured into the wild Yukon and explored Dawson City last year, we thought we ought to educate ourselves on Yukon history.
+Before we ventured into the wild Yukon and Dawson City, we thought we ought to educate ourselves on Yukon history.
 At least vaguely.
+So we learned a little bit of its sensational gold rush history.

-So the one thing that we managed to “educate” ourselves about before leaving on our Canada road trip is the Klondike gold rush of 1898.
+The one thing that we managed to “educate” ourselves about before leaving on our trip was the Klondike gold rush of 1898.

 So it’s no surprise that we learned most about the Yukon and the Klondike gold rush in, yes, the Yukon.
 I’m no expert by any stretch of the imagination but our one day in Dawson City turned out to be incredibly fascinating and I do know more about the gold rush now than I ever knew before.